ncent-archive/ncent.github.io/hackCent/August2018/learnCent/docs/PROGRESS.md

 ### Backend
 - Successfully use the SDK to generate user public/private keys and save in db
-- Begin work on University model
+- Complete university model
+- Complete university token stamping
+- Associate users with universities